-The typical asking rate per listing is in the $20's per square foot per year.
-The Lake Oswego region is going through a decrease in rates.
-In the last 3 months, the median rate fell $8 per sqft per year.
-That's a 21% decline in rent.
+The typical asking rate per listing is in the $30's per square foot per year.
+The Lake Oswego submarket is seeing a a boost in rates.
+In the last 3 months, the median rate increased $7 per sqft per year.
+That's a 21% increase in rent.

-Compared to the rest of the Greater Portland market, the Lake Oswego submarket has smaller rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the Greater Portland market, the Lake Oswego submarket has greater rates, and you'll need to make a great offer to be in this hot submarket.

-In the last 90 days, 16 listings have been posted online, which means leases are probably going fast.
-You'll want to be prepared to make an offer immediately.
+In the last 90 days, 16 listings have been listed, which means spaces are probably going fast.
+You'll want to be prepared to tour spaces as quick as possible.
+About 106% of the office spaces in the Lake Oswego are subleases, so you might be able to find a shorter term or below market rent.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 2,520 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most buildings in this market are approximately 4 floors.
-Most buildings in this region were built in 1988 and are Class A.
+Even though the median size is 3,000 sqft, there are still 0 spaces below 2,000 sqft.
+Most properties in this area are around 4 stories.
+Most buildings in this area were built in 1988 and are Class A.